fief-dev/docs/docs/index.md

 * Users management dashboard
 * SDK for the most popular languages and frameworks
 * Integrations for the most popular no-code tools
-* Bring Your Own Database : you can connect to any SQL database so you keep entire control of your data
+* Bring Your Own Database: you can connect to any SQL database so you keep entire control of your data

 ## Cloud vs Self-hosted